Common Contract Issues in Business

 - And more, based on your exact contract servicing needs

-Today's common contract issues can occur at many points in the procurement cycle.
-That means before, during or after the signing of a supplier agreement, with problems tucked into the details of contract terms or discovered across various touchpoints and service interactions with your vendor.
+Today's common contractual issues can occur at many points in the procurement cycle.
+That means before, during or after signing a supplier agreement, with problems tucked into the details of contract terms or discovered across various touchpoints and service interactions with your vendor.

 Regardless of the situation, the outcome is the same — contract issues in businesses today come down to mismanaged expectations.
-Buyers and suppliers must find middle ground solutions that remedy any problems before they happen.
-If they fail to do so, the top five contract issues illustrated below are bound to repeat themselves.
+Buyers and suppliers must find middle-ground solutions that remedy any problems before they happen.
+If they fail to do so, the contract issues illustrated below are bound to repeat themselves.

 Pricing is the first major contract obstacle businesses cite when securing or reviewing their procurement contracts.
 Generally speaking, these contract pricing problems can be broken down into two categories: